WEST LIBERTY UNIVERSITY

 Article IV: Meetings

 Section 2.
 The agenda of the Faculty Senate and the minutes of the Faculty Senate shall be distributed to all members of the Faculty and Administration.
+Minutes will be distributed within 30 days of the meeting, or before the next Faculty Senate meeting, whichever is shorter.

 Article V: Faculty Initiated Petitions, Proposals and Referendums